We have prepared a few answers to questions we're asked a lot, which should help you to get the best out of your stay

 Will my room or flat be cleaned for me?

 As the licensee, it is your responsibility to keep both your room and the communal areas of your flat in a clean and tidy condition.
 To help you, your housekeeper will ensure that the floors and surfaces in the kitchens and communal facilities are cleaned twice weekly during term time.
-If you have a private shower or washbasin, this will also be cleaned once weekly, and your cleaner will make sure that a vacuum cleaner is available for you to use on request.
-Your waste bin in your room will be emptied every weekday during semester time.
-This bin is for recyclable material only.
+The recycling bin in your room will be emptied every weekday during semester time.
+If you have a private shower or washbasin, this will also be cleaned weekly.
+If you require use of the vacuum cleaner, this can be requested from your cleaner.

 Will I need to arrange insurance for the belongings in my room?